onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 [TypeScript vs Flow](https://github.com/niieani/typescript-vs-flowtype)

 # Jest to Mocha, Chai
 There aren't any resources online for migration from Jest to Mocha, Chai.
-If you're interested in this you can contact us at patrick@onespeed.io and we can help your project migrate over to Angular
+If you're interested in this you can contact us at patrick@onespeed.io and we can help your project migrate over to Mocha, Chai

 # create-react-app
 [preact-cli](https://github.com/developit/preact-cli)